Married Student Housing

 Balconies may not be used as storage spaces.
 Only patio furniture and similar items are allowed on balconies.
 Barbecue grills may not be stored on a balcony as per the order of the Boston and Brookline Fire Departments.

 Residents are encouraged to use the barbecue grill located in the park area of married student housing.
-Personal grills are permitted only outdoors and at ground level.
+Personal grills are permitted, but must be located behind apartments on the brick-pad provided.

 Children under the age of twelve are required to wear helmets when riding bicycles or tricycles on campus.
 Bicycles and tricycles may not be ridden on any campus roadway.
 Bicycles must be stored in the bicycle rack located in the married student housing complex.

 All married students and their families are invited to eat dinner in the cafeteria on community dinner night at no charge.
-All visitors may eat in the cafeteria at any time by paying the fees posted.
+Married students and all visitors may eat in the cafeteria at any time by paying the fees posted.

 Residents are asked to maintain apartments in a clean, orderly and healthy manner at all times.
 Residents experiencing problems with cleanliness or clutter will be asked to remedy the problem immediately.
 Residents with repeated unresolved problems in this area may be subject to the loss of housing privileges.
 Other important information includes: